 The Anastasia Beverly Hills Dipbrow Pomade is available at selected Sephora outlets and retails at SGD35.

 10. Too Faced Better Than Sex Mascara V.S.
 L’Oreal Lash Paradise

 Who hasn’t heard about the legendary Too Faced Better Than Sex Mascara?
-Referred to in many circles as the best mascara of all time, this baby volumises, separates, and curls short, stubby lashes and transforms into long, luscious lashes in an instant.
+Referred to in many circles as the best mascara of all time, this mascara volumises, separates, and curls short, stubby lashes so that they look long and luscious in an instant.

-The SGD35 price tag can be a bit of a turn off, though, so opt for the L’Oreal Lash Paradise instead.
+The SGD35 price tag can be a bit of a turn off, especially since you are recommended to change your mascara every three monthsso opt for the L’Oreal Lash Paradise instead.
 As one of the best holy grail dupes out there, it creates out of this world volume and length that is guaranteed to have heads turning your way every time you so much as blink.